Data Augmentation on Graphs: A Technical Survey: Applications of Graph Data Augmentation

 \subsubsection{Over-smoothing}

-When the over-smoothing problem exists, all node representations will gradually become indistinguishable with the increase of network depth, and finally no longer relevant to the input features, resulting in vanishing gradients.
-Many works~\cite{DropEdge-2020,Deepgcns,li2018deeper,Hou2020Measuring} have discussed the over-smoothing phenomenon, some of them combined with \gda~ to perturb the graph topology or features, thereby alleviating the over-smoothing problem.
-For example, DropEdge~\cite{DropEdge-2020} utilizes edge removing augmentation to randomly perturb the message propagation process.
-AdaEdge~\cite{Hou2020Measuring} utilizes adaptive edge rewiring augmentation to iteratively optimize graph topology, \ie removing inter-class edges and adding intra-class edges based on model predictions.
-GRAND~\cite{GRAND-2020} randomly perturb the message propagation process via node feature dropping, that is, to augment the node's receptive field during representation learning.
+When the over-smoothing problem arises, node representations gradually become indistinguishable as network depth increases, eventually losing relevance to the input features and resulting in vanishing gradients.
+Several studies~\cite{DropEdge-2020,Deepgcns,li2018deeper,Hou2020Measuring} have investigated the issue of over-smoothing in GNNs.
+Some of them have employed \gda~ techniques to perturb either the graph topology or features, effectively alleviating the over-smoothing problem.
+For instance, DropEdge~\cite{DropEdge-2020} introduces edge removal augmentation to randomly disrupt the message propagation process.
+AdaEdge~\cite{chen2020measuring} utilizes adaptive edge rewiring augmentation to iteratively optimize the graph topology by removing inter-class edges and adding intra-class edges based on model predictions.
+GRAND~\cite{GRAND-2020} introduces random perturbations in the message propagation process via node feature dropping, thereby augmenting the node's receptive field during representation learning.